cigneve/bayburak/README.md

 - 👾 I'm a student majoring in Computer Engineering.
 - 👨‍🎓 I'm currently a freshman in Bilkent University.
-- ✈️ I live in Turkey.
+- ✈️ I live in Türkiye.